VirgilSecurity/virgil-crypto-x/README.md

 Virgil Crypto Library Objective-C/Swift is a small, flexible and convenient wrapper for a variety of crypto algorithms.
 It can be used in a small microcontroller as well as in a high load server application.
 Also, it provides a bunch of custom hybrid algorithms that combine different crypto algorithms to solve common complex cryptographic problems in an easy way.
 That eliminates requirement for developers to have a strong cryptographic skills.

-Virgil Security Objective-C/Swift Crypto Library uses swift wrapper [Virgil Security Crypto Library Wrapper](https://github.com/VirgilSecurity/virgil-cryptowrapper-x) over C library [Virgil Security Crypto Library](https://github.com/VirgilSecurity/virgil-crypto-c).
+Virgil Security Objective-C/Swift Crypto Library uses Swift wrapper [Virgil Security Crypto Library Wrapper](https://github.com/VirgilSecurity/virgil-cryptowrapper-x) over C library [Virgil Security Crypto Library](https://github.com/VirgilSecurity/virgil-crypto-c).

 ## Library purposes